 It is claimed that the parents were disappointed that their first child was a girl.
 The next year a son, Klaus Mann, was born, therefore guaranteeing the Mann dynastic name.
 Erika and Klaus looked so much alike and were so emotionally close, they were known as "the twins".
 They both dressed similarly and celebrated their birthdays on the same date."
 They were followed by Gottfried (1909), Monika (1910), Elisabeth (1918) and Michael (1919).
 (3)

 Although her mother came from a Jewish family, all the six children were baptised as Protestants.
 According to Mann's biographer, Anthony Heilbut, she was his favourite.
 The Mann were considered to be very unconventional: "Mann had tainted his new family with scandal.
-It would trail him for years; literary gossip recounted how Katia strolled hand-in-hand with her brother Klaus; while the Mann's oldest children, Erika and Klaus, with their penchant for shared wardrobes, appeared to some observers the 1920s answer to Siegmund and Sieglinde."
+It would trail him for years; literary gossip recounted how Katia strolled hand-in-hand with her brother Klaus; while the Mann's oldest children, Erika and Klaus, had a penchant for shared wardrobes."
 (4)

 Erika Mann attended a private school with her brother.
 In May 1921, she transferred to the Luisengymnasium in Munich.
 With a group of friends, Erika and Klaus, they founded an experimental theater troupe, the Laienbund Deutscher Mimiker.
 In 1924 she began her theatrical studies in Berlin and during this period she worked under Max Reinhardt and appeared in several productions.
 (5)